gopheracademy/gopheracademy-web/content/advent-2017/parsing-with-antlr4-and-go.md

 event-driven manner, which can be used as-is, or used to build parse trees (a data structure representing the input).

-Antlr is used by a number of popular projects, e.g Hive and Pig use it to parse Hadoop queries, Oracle and NetBeans uses it for their IDEs, and Twitter even uses it to understand search queries.
-Support was recently added so that Antlr4 can be used to generate parsers in pure Go.
-This article will explain some of the benefits of Antlr, and walk us through a simple example.
+ANTLR is used by a number of popular projects, e.g Hive and Pig use it to parse Hadoop queries, Oracle and NetBeans uses it for their IDEs, and Twitter even uses it to understand search queries.
+Support was recently added so that ANTLR 4 can be used to generate parsers in pure Go.
+This article will explain some of the benefits of ANTLR, and walk us through a simple example.

 ## Why use it?